sslover/node-express-api-boilerplate/readme.md

 	npm start

+Stop the server with Ctrl+c.

-However, a slight annoyance here is that every time you change your code, you'll need to stop (Ctrl+c) and restart your server.
+However, a slight annoyance here is that **every** time you change your code, you'll need to stop and restart your server.

 A better option is to auto restart your server after you make some changes to your code.
 To do this, install **Nodemon**.
 [Nodemon](https://github.com/remy/nodemon) will watch your files and restart the server for you.